Handbook Menu

 Writing Competition

-All students who want to join the staff of The Chicago Journal of International Law, The Legal Forum, The University of Chicago Business Law Review, or The Law Review, or at the beginning of their second year must enter the writing competition.
-Students are invited to participate in the writing competition before the end of their first year.
-During the writing competition, students must draft a memorandum in response to an issue presented by the journal board and complete an editing assignment.
+Students are invited to participate in the Writing Competition before the end of their first year.
+During the competition, students must draft a memorandum in response to an issue presented by the journal board and complete an editing assignment.
 Rules for the writing competition are set by the journals, published in the spring quarter, and must be strictly adhered to or students may be disqualified.
 Students are also required to submit a personal statement.

 Topic Access

-Students may attempt to join any of the journals during their second or third year through the topic access program in which students draft a comment for publication.
-If the journal accepts the comment, the author becomes a member of the journal.
-Contact the specific journal editors with questions about this process.
+Students may also attempt to join any of the journals during their second or third year (except for Law Review, which only accepts 2Ls) through a journal’s Topic Access program.
+Through Topic Access, students propose and then draft a comment for publication.
+If the journal accepts the comment, the author will be invited to become a member of the journal.
+At the end of Spring Quarter before the Writing Competition begins, each journal updates its Topic Access Program requirements as a memo in consultation with the Senior Director of Academic Publications and Dean of Students.
+Students who are interested in joining through Topic Access should contact the specific journal editors that are listed in the memo with any questions about this process.

 [1] Students who join a journal through a Topic Access program and do not prepare their submission as part of an independent research may have their final comment nominated for SRP credit by the journal if the student is accepted for membership.